xa0c-net/amnezia-glinet-mt3000/README.md

 ### Instructions:

-To stitch back from CN version to Global (DE, with VPN support), run these commands in the router's console:
+To switch back from CN version to Global (DE, with VPN support), run these commands in the router's console:
 ```bash
 echo -n "DE" |dd of=/dev/mtdblock3 bs=1 seek=136
 sync